RustTurakulov/GTBUNDLE/README.md

-# GTBUNDLE
-GTBUNDLE - Genotyping and Methylation Array Content Search
+# GTBUNDLE Genotyping and Methylation Array Content Search

-GTBUNDLE is a Shiny web application designed to provide users with a friendly interface for searching, comparing, and analyzing the content of two Illumina's mainstream genotyping and methylation chips: GDA and EPICv2.
+**GTBUNDLE** is a Shiny web application designed to provide users with a friendly interface for searching, comparing, and analyzing the content of two Illumina's mainstream genotyping and methylation chips: GDA and EPICv2.

-## GT CHIPS - Genotyping and Methylation Array Content Search**

 ### Deployment and Running Instructions: